pomerium/documentation/content/docs/get-started/fundamentals/core/tcp-routes.md

 When replacing a traditional VPN, there are often non-HTTP based applications you still need to reach.
 Pomerium can provide the same type of protection to these services with [Pomerium CLI](/docs/clients/pomerium-cli), a client-side application to proxy TCP connections.

-In this tutorial, you’ll secure a backend Redis service behind Pomerium and access it by connecting to it with a TCP route.
+In this tutorial, you'll secure a backend Redis service behind Pomerium and access it by connecting to it with a TCP route.

-Pomerium’s CLI client comes with a `tcp` command that you can use to secure this connection.
+Pomerium's CLI client comes with a `tcp` command that you can use to secure this connection.

 ## Prerequisites